franciscoxavier04/pm-BIM/docs/system-admin-guide/custom-fields/README.md

 ![Add an item to the hierarchy custom field in OpenProject administration](openproject_system_guide_hierarchy_field_add_item_form.png)

 All items you add here will constitute one hierarchical level.
 You can add further levels to each of the items.
 Here you can edit the items, change the position in the list or delete the items.
 To do that click the icon with the three dots on the far right and select the respective option.
+You can also re-arrange the items by dragging and dropping.

 ![Edit items for hierarchy custom fields in OpenProject administration](openproject_system_guide_hierarchy_field_edit_items.png)